3 Ways to Improve Ammonia Handling

 - Compile a written checklist of safety issues, identify hazards, and evaluate the risk.
 Include details about chemicals that are part of various tasks.

 - Monitor and test ammonia release and pressure relief alarm systems periodically.

 3. Continuous Training

 When companies don’t keep up on their ammonia equipment and training, they learn the hard way.
-Breaking down the CDC’s most recent ammonia exposure information, there were an average of 46 ammonia release incidents and 115 people injured per year over a 10-year period.
+Breaking down the CDC’s most recent ammonia exposure information, there was an average of 46 ammonia release incidents and 115 people injured per year over 10 years.
 While newer anhydrous ammonia systems improve safety, employers should still:

 - Train and retrain workers for new or changing processes as the system or facilities change.

 - Have an ammonia exposure control plan in place as well as emergency response and evacuation plans.

 - Clean and organize PPE stations.
 Use labels to identify gloves, eyewear, and more for ammonia protection.

 Having lax procedures when working with ammonia can injure workers and put surrounding communities in danger.
 Using communication, a solid risk management plan, and continuous training, facility safety managers will enhance productivity and reduce operational costs.
 When planning risk assessment inspections in 2019, focus on contractors conducting installations, maintenance, and other activities on ammonia systems.
 By posting instructions and other messages, refrigeration maintenance workers are more likely to pay attention.